Mysterious Stories Blog

 The trip to Pine Creek Gorge

-He checked in at the lodge for a stay of two nights and that evening he made a phone call to his roommate, Greg Rossi, indicating that all was well.
+That evening he made a phone call to his roommate, Greg Rossi, indicating that all was well.

 Pine Tree Lodge Gaines